 Shortfin Mako Shark

-Shortfin mako sharks mainly caught as bycatch in the South African pelagic longline fishery for tuna and swordfish.
+Shortfin mako sharks are caught as bycatch in the South African pelagic longline fishery.
 Pelagic longlines consists of a double-line system suspended at different depths covered in baited hooks and which are several kilometers long.
-Bycatches are a significant issue in the fishery.
-There are bycatches of seabirds, fish, sharks and turtles, many of which are listed as vulnerable and the fishing pressure may affect their population rates significantly.
-While recent reports showed that observed bycatch and discard rates in the tuna sector is low, little is known regarding bycatch and discard rates in the swordfish sector.
+Bycatch is a significant issue in the fishery.
+Specifically, bycatch of seabirds, fish, sharks, and turtles are a major challenge within the fishery as many of these species are considered endangered, threatened, or protected (ETP) species.
+Catches of sharks by the fishery in recent years have increased substantially, with sharks making up more than 49% of the catch in 2017.3.Where is it from?

 Shortfin mako sharks are caught by South Africa in the Atlantic and Indian Ocean.
 Tuna and tuna-like species and recently sharks are managed by Regional Fisheries Management Organizations (RFMOs).
 The Atlantic Ocean component is managed by the International Commission for the Conservation of Atlantic Tunas (ICCAT) and the Indian Ocean Component is managed by the Indian Ocean Tuna Commission (IOTC).
 Member countries or co-operating non-member countries are then responsible for ensuring the implementation and adaptation of the recommended quotas and regulations.
 Management by South Africa is considered largely effective as several steps have been taken to address the concerns around bycatch.